- Number of Employees:

 “It’s a gradual approach that makes sense, because it’s not a head-on attack on how legal teams were doing things in the past,” said Bolender.
 “Once those teams are in Octiv and they’re comfortable, they’re going to say, ‘What else can I do with this?’”

 For every agreement we generate in Octiv, we save an hour and 20 minutes of draft time.
-We're estimating at our current volume that we'll save a full year's worth of man hours.
+Since implementation, we've executed 1,000 digital contracts, and reduced our overall cycle time by 70 percent.

 Channel Contracting Leader